gitshreevatsa/Analytics-backend/README.md

 - most active chains : totalInterChainMessagesPerChain.mostActiveChains
 - latest interchain transactions : dispatches
 - Graph data : result.ethereum etc (see result.js)

+For profile route :
+- profileWithStale, profileWithoutStale : Either of the one is going to be in the result(It is as so because hyperlane uses 2 types of addressing so).